ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

     ```

 ##### IO Package
 - Changed the `io:readin` function input parameter to optional.
 In the previous API, it was required to pass a value to be printed before reading the user input as a string.
-Decided to remove it, due to the breaking change, made it optional.
-It is not recommended to pass a value to print in the console.
+Remove it due to the breaking change and made it optional.
+It is not recommended to pass a value to print it in the console.

 #### Bug Fixes